 University Colleges Australia offers members the opportunity to expand their knowledge, resources and networks through conferences.
-The UCA holds a National Biennial Conference as well as an Annual mini-Conference or Forum on alternative years.
+The UCA holds a National Conference or Forum each year.

 The UCA Forum 2015 ‘Better Leaders, Better Collegiate Life’ – Colleagues, Challenges & Conversations held at University House, The Australian National University, focused on issues affecting all Heads of Colleges and Halls of Residence.
 From the broader external issues such as the National Census of University Student Accommodation Providers and (Draft) National Strategy for International Education to panel discussions on Dealing with Sexual Assault, Responding to the ARC Report on Alcohol Harm Minimisation and Graduate Residence.
 The Forum focussed on providing the most appropriate living and learning communities to meet a variety of student needs.
 A session on Developing Future Leaders saw the launch of our ‘Future Leaders Grant’ for Deans and Deputies.